CapitalRise Review

 How much experience do CapitalRise’s key people have?

-The key decision-maker has a lot of senior positions in property lending, with all the required experience.
+The key decision-maker has held a lot of senior positions in property lending, with all the required experience.

 The rest of the impressive team has a huge amount of relevant experience and training, which is far from a given in specialist property P2P lending.